PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/black/19/answer-0-1(2).md

-To fix the bug, we need to modify the `_maybe_empty_lines` function.
-Specifically, we need to update the logic to handle cases where there are empty lines after a decorator.
+To fix the bug in the code, we need to modify the `_maybe_empty_lines` function.
+The bug is caused by not correctly counting the number of newlines before the decorator comment (`AT` token).
+We need to modify the code to count the number of newlines after the decorator comment, which can be done by checking the `first_leaf.comments` attribute.

-Here's the updated code snippet:
+Here's the fixed code:

 ```python
 def _maybe_empty_lines(self, current_line: Line) -> Tuple[int, int]: